Tom Price (American politician): Healthcare

 In response to questions as to whether or not vaccines cause autism, Price stated in January 2017 "I think the science in that instance is that it does not".
 Price said in March 2017 that it should be up to individual states to determine whether vaccinations should be required - a position that is in keeping with current U.S. law, which does not require vaccinations on a federal level.
 All fifty states, however, have laws requiring that children in public schools be vaccinated.

 As a U.S. Representative, Price voted multiple times to repeal the Patient Protection and Affordable Care Act, as well as portions of the Health Care and Education Reconciliation Act of 2010.
 Price introduced his first post-Obamacare bill as early as 2009, thereafter reintroducing updated versions in every Congress since that point.
 In May 2015, as House Budget Committee chair, Price released health care legislation which was described by Bill Kristol of the National Review as "the strongest Obamacare alternative offered in Congress to date."
 Greg Sargent of the Washington Post wrote of the bill, "it's good to have a fleshed out plan, because it helps clarify the differences between the parties on health reform."
 Sargent also wrote that "GOP reforms would likely translate into lower-quality plans and a coverage expansion that would benefit fewer people.
 But that would be the trade-off Republicans would make to achieve their goal of less government spending and interference in the market than that which occurs under Obamacare."
 In 2017, after Price was nominated to be Secretary of Health and Human Services, NPR wrote that Price's 2015 bill would be seen as "one of the main paths forward to repeal portions of the ACA."

 Price has supported Paul Ryan's plan to privatize Medicare.

+Tobacco

+Price has received funding from the tobacco industry as well as having a substantial shareholding in tobacco companies Philip Morris International and Altria.
 Price voted against the Family Smoking Prevention and Tobacco Control Act, a law that for the first time gave the Food and Drug Administration regulatory jurisdiction over tobacco products, i.e., the power to regulate tobacco as a drug.

+In 2024 he acknowledged that he was working "as an advisor to PMI Global Services Inc".